Assessing the Risk and Potential of Callon Petroleum Company's (CPE) Stock

 JP Morgan, on the other hand, stated in their research note that they expect to see CPE reach a price target of $57.
 The rating they have provided for CPE stocks is “Neutral” according to the report published on December 05th, 2022.

-During the last 5 trading sessions, CPE rose by +0.58%, which changed the moving average for the period of 200-days by -11.92% in comparison to the 20-day moving average, which settled at $34.29.
-In addition, Callon Petroleum Company saw -1.19% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, CPE fell by -9.54%, which changed the moving average for the period of 200-days by -4.63% in comparison to the 20-day moving average, which settled at $34.99.
+In addition, Callon Petroleum Company saw -7.71% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading